nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

 Let's reverse engineer this term.

 We're familiar with the term 'graph'.
-In computer science a graph is:

-> TODO

-So what does _acyclic_ mean?
+But what does _acyclic_ mean?

 What is a cycle?